-When the temperature rises there are fewer things better than a little sand between the toes and a dip in the sea.
-The UK boasts some of the most stunning beaches in the world, and to save you scouring every coastline, we’ve rounded up the very best – the warmest, cleanest and prettiest – here.
-From the family-friendly crowd-pleasers in Devon to the surfing hotspots in Cornwall and secluded coves in Scotland, consider this your beachy bucket list for the summer.
+When the sun comes out there isn't much that beats a little sand between the toes and a dip in the sea.
+The UK boasts some of the world's most beautiful beaches, and to save you scouring every coastline we’ve rounded up the very best – the warmest, cleanest and prettiest – right here.
+From the family-friendly crowd-pleasers in Devon to the surfing hotspots in Cornwall and secluded coves in Scotland, consider this your beachy bucket list for the summer ahead.

 We’ve also included a top place to stay nearby, which means you can enjoy all the fun of the seaside without worrying about heading off before the sun sets.
 Here’s our pick of the best beaches in the UK.